Drury makes surprise return for Rangers vs Devils

 Drury, out since Feb.
-3 because of a knee injury, will play Saturday in the regular-season finale against the New Jersey Devils.
+3 because of a knee injury, rejoined the team for the regular-season finale against the New Jersey Devils.
 Rangers coach John Tortorella made the surprising announcement shortly before the puck dropped for the matinee game.

 It is been a lost season for the 34-year-old center.
 He was limited to 23 games because of a twice-broken finger and a knee injury that required surgery in February.
-He has missed 27 consecutive games, but had been on the ice for seven straight days before his return.
+Drury returned after missing 27 consecutive games, but he had been on the ice for seven straight days before suiting up.

 "Dru is Dru.
 He's been wanting to go for a little bit here," Tortorella said.
 "I'm not sure exactly how much he'll play.
 We'll see.
 He'll take some faceoffs, he'll kill some penalties.
 He gives us a little bit of juice as far as him coming back.
 Our captain's back in the lineup.
 We'll see how it goes as we proceed in the game."